IfedayoAwe/greenlight/README.md

 2. Content-Type for text is application/json
 2. To use the GET /v1/movies api to show the details of queried movies searching the "title" or "genre", paginate the movies data returned from the database setting page as the desired returned page and page_size as the number or data rows returned from the database (paginate value) and sort the returned data in a specific order, query parameters should be passed in the url in the format /v1/movies?title=godfather&genres=crime,drama&page=1&page_size=5&sort=-year.
 The only allowed sort parameters are (id, title, year, runtime, -id, -title, -year, -runtime).
 3. To use the PUT /v1/users/profile the Content-Type header must be multipart/form-data.

+## Docker Image
+ <a href="https://hub.docker.com/r/ifedayoawe/greenlight" target="_blank"> Greenlight-docker-image </a>
+To pull the docker image **docker pull ifedayoawe/greenlight:1** which will automatically pull the image.
+The default application port is **4000**, an easy way would be to use my greenlight.yaml docker-compose file to automate the process, of course a .env file containing the DBPASS, DBNAME, and GREENLIGHT_DB_DSN enviromental variables would be needed and also executing the SQL migration files to create the necessary tables would be needed.

 ## Known Bugs
 There are no known issues.